patrickjquinn/Marathon-Shell/CONTRIBUTING.md

 ## License

-By contributing to Marathon Shell, you agree that your contributions will be licensed under the MIT License.
+By contributing to Marathon Shell, you agree that your contributions will be licensed under the Apache License 2.0.

 ## Questions?